MCP Server

 Tools don't appear Verify the URL is https://api.ondayzero.com/mcp and restart the client

-401 Unauthorized Check that your API token is valid and not expired
+401 Unauthorized Re-run the OAuth sign-in, or check that your API token is valid and not expired

 403 Forbidden Your token doesn't have access to the specified business_id